 And thus goes my way overly wordy response about Why I Think Brand Loves Hethlin and Thinks She's Pretty, which in future installments of Isabeau's stories shall probably all be proved balderdash anyway. :D

 It does make me wonder about the adult Brand we see in The Recall, though.
 Does he get married?
 And is this potential Mrs. Brand as unconventional as Hethlin (in her own way), or a regular Gondorian maid?

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter zero four zero six as a four place number.
+In the field marked validation number, enter zero three six nine as a four place number.